-Major field of study; and
+Major field of study;

-Period of attendance in school.
+Period of attendance in school;

+(OPTIONAL) A student’s photo solely for the purpose of publication or recognition of a student’s honors, awards, or achievements or for any District informational or promotional use on its social media or other publications.

 Any parent(s)/guardian(s) or eligible student may prohibit the release of any or all of the above information by delivering a written objection to the building principal within 30 days of the date of this notice.
 No directory information will be released within this time period, unless the parent(s)/guardian(s) or eligible student is specifically informed otherwise.